Bernard Pivot

 • Double je (2002–2005)

-However, the question "If God exists, what would you like Him to tell you when you're dead ?" was considered potentially offensive to US audiences and replaced by a more accepted "If heaven exists, what would you like to hear God say when you arrive at the pearly gates?"
+However, the question "If God exists, what would you like Him to tell you when you're dead?" was considered potentially offensive to US audiences and replaced by a more acceptable "If heaven exists, what would you like to hear God say when you arrive at the pearly gates?"

-Pivot became aware that Lipton was inspired by his questionnaire, and invited Lipton to appear on the final episode of Bouillon de culture.
+Pivot became aware that Lipton was inspired by his questionnaire and invited him to appear on the final episode of Bouillon de culture.

-On November 26, 1973, he invited the pedophile novelist Tony Duvert onto his show Ouvrez les guillemets, who refused, letting his editor and supporters Jérôme Lindon and Alain Robbe-Grillet promote his book.[10]
+On 26 November 1973, Pivot invited the pedophile novelist Tony Duvert onto his show Ouvrez les guillemets.
+Duvert refused, letting his editor and supporters Jérôme Lindon and Alain Robbe-Grillet promote his book.[11]

-On May 30, 1975, he received Vladimir Nabokov, the author of Lolita on Apostrophes; on December 12, 1976, Michel Foucault, who criticised psychoanalysis and "contractual sexuality" based on consent or non-consent, with René Schérer, Guy Hocquenghem and François Châtelet; on October 14, 1983, Renaud Camus, defender of the pedophile cause;[11] on April 23, 1982, Daniel Cohn-Bendit, who described ambiguous relations with kids in kindergarten;[12] on March 2, 1990, Gabriel Matzneff, whose book Mes amours décomposés was highly criticised;[13] on February 23, 2001, Catherine Dolto, to talk about the legalization of pedophilia, in Bouillon de Culture; and in 2005, Michel Tournier, whose references to pedophilia were published in La Pléiade in 2017.[14]
+In January 1975, Yves Berger, the literary director of Éditions Grasset and Pierre Sabbagh's cultural adviser on the 2nd channel of French television, persuaded Jacqueline Baudrier, in charge of the 1st channel, to replace Marc Gilbert's Italics with Pivot's Ouvrez les guillemets talk show.[12]
+On 30 May 1975, he received Vladimir Nabokov, the author of Lolita on Apostrophes; on 12 December 1976, Michel Foucault, who criticised psychoanalysis and "contractual sexuality" based on consent or non-consent, with René Schérer, Guy Hocquenghem and François Châtelet; on 14 October 1983, Renaud Camus, defender of the pedophile cause;[13] on 23 April 1982, Daniel Cohn-Bendit, who described having ambiguous relations with children in kindergarten;[14] on 2 March 1990, Gabriel Matzneff, a noted pedophile[15] whose book Mes amours décomposés was highly criticised;[16] on 23 February 2001, Catherine Dolto, to talk about the legalisation of pedophilia on Bouillon de Culture; and in 2005, Michel Tournier, whose references to pedophilia were published in La Pléiade in 2017.[17]

-On March 17, 2013, he defended Alexandre Postel's book, Un homme effacé, which described a man who owns explicit pictures of children on his computer[15] and on October 30, 2016, La Mauvaise vie by Frédéric Mitterrand, as a "brave book, very brave, a kind of secular confession where each confession, as in Georges Perec's "Je me souviens…", starts with "Je regrette…".[16]
+On 17 March 2013, Pivot defended Alexandre Postel's book Un homme effacé, which described a man who owns explicit pictures of children on his computer,[18] and on 30 October 2016, La Mauvaise vie by Frédéric Mitterrand, as a "brave book, very brave, a kind of secular confession where each confession, as in Georges Perec's "Je me souviens…", starts with "Je regrette…".[19]

-In 2017, neuropsychiatrist Louis Masquin in the catholic review La Croix, described the introduction of pedophilic literature on French television in Bernard Pivot's shows as the "reflection of the "pedophile adventure", "considered approximately normal".[17]
+In 2017, neuropsychiatrist Louis Masquin, in the Catholic review La Croix, described the introduction of pedophilic literature on French television in Pivot's shows as the "reflection of the "pedophile adventure", "considered approximately normal".[20]

-In 2019, he underlined on Twitter that "cardinals, bishops and priests who rape children don't believe in heaven or hell", criticizing the influence of the Vatican II reform.
+In 2019, Pivot wrote on Twitter that "cardinals, bishops and priests who rape children don't believe in heaven or hell", criticising the influence of the Vatican II reform.
 In September 2019, he declared on Twitter: "In my generation, boys looked for little Swedish girls who had the reputation of being more open than French girls.
 I imagine our surprise, our fear, if we had approached a Greta Thunberg".
-Julien Bayou, from the environmentalist party, Europe Écologie - Les Verts, answered: « you're talking about a minor » and French feminist Caroline de Haas asked him to delete his post,[18] something he refused to do.[19]
-He was immediately defended by essayist Eric Zemmour.[20]
-In December, Bernard Pivot apologized for allowing Gabriel Matzneff to describe his relationships with teenage girls and boys on his literary talk shows without challenging him.[21]
+Julien Bayou, from the environmentalist party Europe Écologie – Les Verts, replied: "you're talking about a minor" and French feminist Caroline de Haas asked him to delete his post,[21] something he refused to do.[22]
+He was immediately defended by far-right essayist Éric Zemmour.[23]
+In December, Pivot apologised for allowing Gabriel Matzneff to describe his relationships with teenage girls and boys on his literary talk shows without challenging him.[24]

-In 2021, Pivot shocked after Francoise Arnoul passed away, reminding "her breasts were the dreams of young people of the 1950s.
+In July 2021, Pivot posted a tweet about actress Françoise Arnoul, who had just died, in which he remarked that "young people in the 1950s dreamed about her breasts.
 But the ones seen in The Wreck were not hers.
 She confessed it to me on a broadcast.
-Still a minor, she was not allowed to turn naked[22]."
+Still a minor, she was not allowed to be filmed naked."[25]

 References